Sippius/Ashita-v4-addons/skillchains/README.md

     /sc step     -- current weaponskill step information.

-More settings related to text object can be found within the addons settings.json
+More settings related to text object can be found within the addons settings